Non-isometric codes for the black hole interior from fundamental and effective dynamics: Introduction

 However, there is a subtlety in the post-selection holographic map that requires greater care when adding additional interactions in the effective description.
 Once more general effective dynamics and interactions are included, the effective degrees of freedom cannot simply be fed into the holographic map as it is currently constructed; the map requires degrees of freedom in the fundamental description.
 Motivated by the need to include more general effective dynamics, we propose a new formulation of the holographic map encoding black hole interiors.
 Our construction implements the holographic map as a composition of effective dynamics backwards in time, followed by fundamental dynamics forwards in time.
 This ``backwards-forwards'' holographic map takes the effective description at a moment in time, runs its evolution backwards to before the black hole was formed, and then runs the evolution forward in the fundamental description.
 This approach is manifestly equivariant, and it can incorporate interactions, both of semiclassical modes inside the horizon, and of interactions between the infalling modes and outgoing Hawking radiation outside the black hole.
-Moreover, we show that this seemingly orthogonal construction can be easily and naturally recast as a post-selection holographic map as proposed by \cite{akers_black_2022}.
+Moreover, we show that this seemingly orthogonal construction can be easily and naturally recast as a post-selection holographic map as proposed by \cite{akers_black_2022}, at least for states formed by unitary evolution of smooth matter falling into the black hole.
 When the interactions are removed, it reduces to the map of \cite{akers_black_2022}; when interactions are included, it represents an appropriate generalization.

 We are also able to show that this holographic map acts trivially on the reservoir outside the black hole even in the presence of reservoir interactions, for example between infalling modes and outgoing Hawking radiation; in fact the map is independent of any such interactions.
 We argue that the map is exactly unitary when acting on a valid black hole state.
 Moreover, since the post-selection form of the map can be related to the backwards-forwards form that lacks nontrivial post-selection, no superpolynomial computational complexity should arise.